Sydney Meshkov: Research

 Meshkov worked and published research in four fields of physics: Atomic, Nuclear, Elementary Particle, and Gravitational Wave Detection.
 In his Ph.D.
 Thesis, on the Theory of Complex Spectra, he developed new techniques for calculating N body matrix elements from 2 and 3 body matrix elements.
-He applied these techniques, successfully, to Nuclear Spectroscopy and became proficient in shell model calculations.
+He successfully applied these techniques to nuclear spectroscopy and became proficient in shell model calculations.
 While on an extended visit at Princeton University in 1960, working together with Carl Levinson and Manoj Banerjee, Meshkov learned about and then used the group SU(3) to do dynamical calculations in Nuclear Spectroscopy.
 Meshkov continued the work on SU(3), collaborating with Levinson, at the Weizmann Institute in 1961–62.

 In the fall of 1961 Yuval Ne'eman returned to Israel, following completion of his Ph.D. with Abdus Salam at Imperial College London, in which he had developed the Eightfold Way (physics) in work similar to research done independently by Murray Gell-Mann.
 Since SU(3) was an integral part of this work, Levinson and Meshkov, later joined by Harry Lipkin, used their knowledge of SU(3) to explore this new field.

 Together with Salam, they showed that the Eightfold Way was correct (instead of the older Sakata model), invented the U-spin and V-spin subgroups of SU(3), and showed that the photon was a U-spin scalar.
 Meshkov also produced a set of useful SU(3) 8x8 Clebsch–Gordan coefficients.
 In the meantime, Meshkov, Snow, and Yodh demonstrated the validity of SU(3) flavor symmetry in reaction analyses.